RicoJia/Fun_Projects/Junior_Project/development_notes.md

 ## TODO List
 1. Potential bugs and improvements
     1. motion_controller.py: Assumption: MQTT topics for joint angle exeuction follows the same order as joint_states (low priority)
+    2. Grasping: deep learning based?
+    3. Trajectory execution: can apply a smoothing function to the trajectory waypoints

 2. DL Questions
     1. Structure of YOLO